Kateřina Siniaková: 2025: Tenth major in doubles, first mixed title at Wimbledon

 Partnering Taylor Townsend, Siniaková claimed her 10th major doubles title by winning the Australian Open, defeating Hsieh Su-wei and Jeļena Ostapenko in the final.

 In her next tournament, the Linz Open, she played alongside Zhang Shuai and reached the semifinals, where they lost in three sets to Luisa Stefani and Tímea Babos.

 Back alongside Taylor Townsend, Siniaková won the doubles title at the Dubai Championships, defeating Hsieh and Ostapenko in the final in a repeat of the previous months' Australian Open championship match.

 Siniaková won her first Grand Slam mixed doubles title at the 2025 Wimbledon Championships with Dutch Sem Verbeek.

 Reunited with Barbora Krejčíková, she won the doubles title at the Korea Open in September, defeating Maya Joint and Caty McNally in the final.

 The following month, Siniaková teamed with Storm Hunter to win the doubles title at the Wuhan Open, defeating Anna Danilina and Aleksandra Krunić in the final.

+2026: Sunshine Double & Madrid WTA 1000 titles

+In January at the Adelaide International, Siniaková teamed up with Zhang Shuai to win her 33rd WTA doubles title, defeating Lyudmyla Kichenok and Desirae Krawczyk in the final.

+Reunited with regular partner, Taylor Townsend, she won back-to-back WTA 1000 doubles titles at the Indian Wells Open and Miami Open, becoming the sixth pairing to complete the so-called Sunshine Double.
+At the Mutua Madrid Open, Siniaková and Townsend defeated Mirra Andreeva and Diana Shnaider in straight sets in the final to win their third WTA 1000 doubles title in a row.

+In September at the US Open, she and Townsend completed a Career Grand Slam as a pairing, defeating wildcard entrants Ashlyn Krueger and Robin Montgomery in the final.
+She became the ninth woman to complete a Career Grand Slam twice — and the first tennis player to do so with different partners.